thisisshivamtiwari/assingnment-3-thisisshivamtiwari/README.md

 - Credit Card Fraud Detection Dataset
 - Highly imbalanced binary classification problem
 - 284,807 transactions with extreme class imbalance
+- **Note**: The `creditcard.csv` file (143.84 MB) is not included in this repository due to GitHub size limits.
+Please ensure you have this file in your local directory before running the notebook.

 ## Objectives
 1. Explore and analyze class imbalance in the dataset